 What this means in practice

 Students in lessons will take part in a variety of learning activities that will reinforce that aspect of the mission statement which talks about seeking truth, knowledge and understanding, independent thinking and students’ responsibility for their own learning.
-Across the curriculum we promote ASK (Attitudes, Skills and Knowledge) so that students can develop their own learning in a positive, structured way.
+Across the curriculum we challenge students to develop their own learning in a positive, structured way.
 For example, in most areas of the curriculum we encourage students to develop problem solving skills, including the need for perseverance to continue to find answers to difficult problems.

 Research projects are very much part of thinking independently.
 Students are encouraged to use a variety of different sources to come to a conclusion.
 Sources may include traditional paper resources such as books, the use of which we very much encourage.
 We endeavour to develop digital literacy so that the students can use ICT in an effective way to carry out research and draw conclusions.
 We embrace the use of new technologies in lessons such as iPads and Smartphones to encourage more spontaneous research into a topic.